simonhj/syntax-text-ctrl/README.md

 # SyntaxTextCtrl

-A custom wxWidgets single text control with syntax highlighting and auto-completion capabilities.
+A custom wxWidgets single line text control with syntax highlighting and auto-completion capabilities.

-wxWidget does not support syntax highlighting and completion in single text control, hence the reason for this to exsist.
+wxWidget does not support syntax highlighting and completion in single line text control, hence the reason for this to exsist.

 ## Features